expressjs/expressjs.com/guide/migrating-4.md

 ~~~

 <div class="doc-box doc-info" markdown="1">
-Unless you need to work directly with the `http` module (socket.io/SPDY/HTTPS), loading it is not required, and the app can be simple started this way:
+Unless you need to work directly with the `http` module (socket.io/SPDY/HTTPS), loading it is not required, and the app can be simply started this way:
 <pre><code class="language-js">app.listen(app.get('port'), function(){
   console.log('Express server listening on port ' + app.get('port'));
 });</code></pre>